rricard/reactive-graphql/README.md

 Then, we'll see packages made to make the implementation of Reactive GraphQL more easier:

-- `reactive-graphql-server` - A set of utilities to create easily Reactive GraphQL schemas
+- `reactive-graphql-tools` - A set of utilities to create easily Reactive GraphQL schemas
 - `reactive-apollo-client` - An utility to bind Reactive GraphQL to the [Apollo](http://www.apollostack.com/) store